 After graduating from Missouri State University in 2015, I returned to Dr. Wendel's lab at Iowa State to pursue my PhD in Genetics in Genomics.
 I recently graduated in December 2021, after writing my dissertation entitled "Molecular Evolution Following Allopolyploidization in Gossypium" which built on the same fundamental questions I first discovered in that REU experience in the summer of 2013.

 During graduate school, I was fortunate to develop collaborative projects with scientists around the country (and even a few with international collaborators).
 In particular, I still maintain strong collaborations with Dr. Dan Sloan at Colorado State University and Dr. Joel Sharbrough at the New Mexico Institute of Mining and Technology, both of whom are interested in evolutionary process involving interactions between the mitochondria, plastids, and nucleus.

-Currently, I am a postdoctoral researcher, jointly supervised by Dr. Jonathan Wendel at Iowa State University and Dr. Daniel Peterson at Mississippi State University, where I still work on various aspects of evolutionary genomics in cotton and other polyploid crop systems.
-In March 2023, I will begin my NSF Postdoctoral Research Fellowship in Biology (PRFB) award at the University of Arizona, where I will work with Drs.
-Michael Barker and Ryan Gutenkunst on understanding the role that ancient and recent polyploidy events have on the distribution of fitness effects.
+Currently, I am a NSF Postdoctoral Research Fellow at the University of Arizona, working with Drs.
+Michael Barker and Ryan Gutenkunst to understanding the role that ancient and recent polyploidy events have on the distribution of fitness effects in Brassica populations.